RobertoFalconi/MinimalAPIsTemplate/README.md

 - Architecture pattern based on Minimal APIs with Endpoint Handlers
 - Asynchronous Services calls with Dependency Injection (DI) and Scoped Services
 - Authentication with JWT, JWS, JWE and JOSE
-- Authorization with additional Policies using AuthorizationHandler
+- Authorization with additional policies using Authorization Handler
+- Dapper
 - Docker
 - Entity Framework Core and LINQ
-- Exception Handler
+- Exception Handler and error handling
-- GZip Stream Compression and Decompression
+- GZipStream compression and decompression
 - Hangfire
 - Health Checks
-- HSTS and HTTPS Redirection
+- HSTS and HTTPS redirection
-- NLog and JSON Console
+- NLog and JSON console
 - OpenAPI Swagger with Swashbuckle

 ## AuthN and AuthZ examples ready to go: